The Greenbrier

-A Forbes four-star and AAA Five Diamond luxury resort that has been welcoming guests since 1778.
-The resort houses a massive Cold War-era bunker (Project Greek Island) built to shelter the entire US Congress during nuclear war, decommissioned in 1992 after a Washington Post expose.
+A luxury resort that's been welcoming guests since 1778.
+Underneath it sits a massive Cold War bunker built in secret to shelter the entire US Congress in the event of nuclear war — hidden until the Washington Post revealed it in 1992.

 The Greenbrier in White Sulphur Springs, West Virginia, is a 245-year-old luxury resort that has hosted twenty-six presidents, concealed a secret nuclear bunker for Congress, served as a Civil War hospital and a World War II military facility, and accumulated enough ghosts to fill its 710 rooms several times over.
 Its history begins in 1778, when a local woman discovered that the sulfur spring water on the property alleviated her rheumatism.
 By the 1830s, the reputation of the healing waters had attracted politicians, judges, and wealthy southern planters.
 Five U.S. presidents visited between 1830 and the early 1860s.
 Joseph and Rose Kennedy honeymooned here in 1914.
 The first central building, known as Old White, was completed in 1858.